NickB-26/SPLUNK-Project/README.md

 # 🛡️ Splunk SIEM Project — SOC Analyst Fundamentals

-A hands-on project demonstrating the fundamentals of working with Splunk Enterprise as a Security Information and Event Management (SIEM) platform — covering installation, data ingestion, dashboard creation, and writing Search Processing Language (SPL) queries to analyse Windows Event Logs.
+A hands-on project demonstrating the fundamentals of using Splunk as a SIEM (Security Information and Event Management) platform — covering installation, data ingestion, dashboard setup, and writing Search Processing Language (SPL) queries to analyse Windows Event Logs.

 ---

 ## 🎯 Project Overview

-This project showcases practical SIEM skills by deploying Splunk Enterprise locally, ingesting Windows Event Log data, and building dashboards and queries that an entry-level SOC analyst would use day-to-day.
-The goal is to demonstrate analytical thinking, tool fluency, and the ability to translate raw log data into actionable security insight.
+This project showcases practical SIEM skills by deploying Splunk Enterprise locally, ingesting Windows Event Log data, and building dashboards and queries that an entry-level SOC analyst would use daily.
+The goals are: to demonstrate basic understanding of Splunk and the ability to translate raw log data into actionable security insight.

 ---

 ## 🖥️ Environment

-- **Operating System:** Windows
+- **Operating System:** Windows 11
-- **SIEM Platform:** Splunk Enterprise
+- **SIEM Platform:** Splunk Enterprise version
-- **Data Source:** Local directory containing Windows Event Logs
+- **Data Source:** Windows Event Logs
 - **Events Ingested:** 28,617 WinEventLog events

 ---

-## 📥 Splunk Installation
+## 📥 Phase 1: Splunk Installation

 **Step 1** — Go to [Splunk](https://www.splunk.com) and create an account.